wjzhengsh/blockchain/howto/remote_peer_operate_aws.md

 ### Uploading a signcert to the peer
 {: #remote-peer-aws-operate-upload-signcert}

 You also need to upload the SDK's signing cert into the remote peer and restart it.
-You need to install the same signing cert as the one that you [uploaded to the IBM Blockchain Platform](/docs/services/blockchain/howto/remote_peer_operate_aws.html#remote-peer-aws-operate-upload-SDK) inside the remote peer container.
+You need to install the same signing cert as the one that you [uploaded to the {{site.data.keyword.blockchainfull_notm}} Platform](/docs/services/blockchain/howto/remote_peer_operate_aws.html#remote-peer-aws-operate-upload-SDK) inside the remote peer container.

 SSH into your VPC instance by selecting the instance in the AWS console (click **Services > EC2 > Instances**) and then clicking the Connect button.
 Follow the instructions from AWS for issuing the ssh command.